Last updated on April 9th, 2025 at 10:26 am

 16th Avenue Tiled Steps

-The 16th Avenue Tiled Steps is perhaps the most popular staircase in the city.
-This 163 step stairway flows from the sea to the stars in beautiful mosaic tiles of sea animals, shells, stars, moon and sun at the very top.
-I think this theme is fitting because at the top of the staircase you’ll have an amazing view of the Pacific Ocean in the distance and if you continue up a little bit higher, Grand View Park offers awesome views of the city.
+This theme is fitting because at the top of the staircase, you’ll have an amazing view of the Pacific Ocean in the distance, and if you continue up a little bit higher, Grand View Park offers awesome views of the city.

-When planning your visit to the 16th Avenue Tiled Steps know that it will be busy!
 You may have to park further away and walk to the steps.
 Don’t leave anything valuable in your car as this is a popular break-in area due to the Steps’ popularity.
-Also remember that this staircase was created by the people living in the neighborhood so respect their property, keep noise levels to a minimum, and don’t block their driveways.

-• Neighborhood: Golden Gate Heights/Inner Sunset
+- Neighborhood: Golden Gate Heights Neighborhood

 Hidden Garden Steps

 I highly recommend visiting this staircase before you visit the 16th Avenue Tiled Staircase.
-It’s a short walk in between the two, but parking here will be more convenient, especially on a busy weekend.
+It’s a short walk between the two, but parking here will be more convenient, especially on a busy weekend.

 As above, do not leave any valuables in your car and respect the neighbors who created this beautiful urban artwork!

-• Neighborhood: Inner Sunset
+- Neighborhood: Inner Sunset

-• How to get here: Take Muni 28 to Lawton and walk about 5 minutes to the staircase.
+- How to get here: Take Muni 28 to Lawton and walk about 5 minutes to the staircase.

 Things to do Near 16th Ave & Garden Street Steps